CEHI-code-repos/RSTr/README.md

 # RSTr <img src="inst/image/hex/RSTr_hexsticker.png" width = "175" height = "200" align="right" />
 The Rate Stabilizing Tool R Package (RSTr): Gibbs Samplers for Bayesian Spatiotemporal CAR Models

-The RSTr package is a tool that uses a Bayesian spatiotemporal model in conjunction with C++ to help you quickly and easily generate spatially smoothed estimates for your spatiotemporal small area data.
+The RSTr package is a tool that uses Bayesian spatiotemporal models in conjunction with C++ to help you quickly and easily generate spatially smoothed estimates for your spatiotemporal small area data.
 For the ArcGIS Plugin, visit the [RST ArcGIS Plugin webpage](https://github.com/CEHI-code-repos/RateStabilizingTool2).

 ## Installation